web analytics

 I would give this book to my daughter who is 3.5 and just starting to see that there are differences in boys and girls (she is currently discovering that boys on wear “trunks” when they swim and girls have to wear a shirt AND shorts) it would be a wonderful too!

-87. Anthony 'n Susan Toolin on said:
+85. Anthony 'n Susan Toolin says

 I would give this book to all of my kiddos!